 With similar course content to the first year of the bachelor degree, the one-year diploma provided Lashini with extra academic support and more hours in the classroom, thereby preparing her for the rigours of an Australian university degree.

-The diploma is one of several courses offered by VU College – a specialist pathway college of VU that supports and prepares both international and Australian students to enter the second year of various VU degrees.
+The diploma is one of several courses offered by College of English, Foundation and Pathways – a specialist pathway college of VU that supports and prepares both international and Australian students to enter the second year of various VU degrees.

 “My favourite unit of study in the diploma was economics because the lecturer was really friendly,” Lashini says.